What Is a Complete Blood Count (CBC)?

 Complete Blood Count (CBC)

 Blood is made up of different parts, such as red blood cells, white blood cells, and platelets.
-Red blood cells are like trucks zooming around on the blood vessel highway in your body, carrying oxygen to the rest of your body.
-White blood cells are the warriors of the blood, defending your body against germs that try to make you sick.
-And platelets are like repair people because when you get a cut, platelets stick together to form a plug to stop bleeding.
-Doctors sometimes do blood tests to count how many of each type of blood cell you have.
-In a complete blood count, the numbers of red blood cells, white blood cells, and platelets in your blood get counted.
+Red blood cells carry oxygen all through your body.
+White blood cells defend it against germs that try to make you sick.
+And platelets stick together to form a plug to stop bleeding if you get a cut.
+Doctors sometimes order blood tests to check a small blood sample.
+One type of blood test is called a complete blood count (CBC) because it helps doctors see how many red blood cells, white blood cells, and platelets are in someone's blood.